hsunami/ferrit/README.md

 About
 -----

-Hi and welcome to the Ferrit project, an API driven web crawler service written in Scala using [Akka](http://akka.io), [Spray.IO](http://spray.io) and [Cassandra](http://cassandra.apache.org).
+Ferrit is an API driven web crawler service written in Scala using [Akka](http://akka.io), [Spray.IO](http://spray.io) and [Cassandra](http://cassandra.apache.org).

-I wrote Ferrit to help me learn about small service design using Akka and to help up my game with the *Functional Reactive* programming style.
-If you are also learning about these things then I hope you will find a few things of interest to you.
+I created it to help me learn more about small service design using Akka and the *Functional Reactive* programming style.

 Features